JeffVenancius/BeLL-programing-language/README.md

    somewhere, anywhere.
 There are two reasons why:
      future legacy and to be compatible with the nature of the language.
 Just assume that, even if a word without '_' is not reserved, the project reserve the possibility that it could one day be.
+-- The assignment operator can be either a colon or a equal sign, though it makes sense to use a equal sign for math related expressions and the colon for anything else.
+-- If you are concise with the language and try to follow english rules you should be able to go.
+The pro of doing this is that later you will know where you are and where you should go just by following logic, instead of having to remember it.

 - gene is the keyword for variable.
 - GENE is the keyword for const (think of it as a dominant gene, thus, uppercase).

+- you can declare multiple variables and even assign them to the same value on a single line, like this:
+-- gene int\\foo2, bar2, baz2 = 2

 - There's no single line comments.
 - That was a comment, by the way.
 ;;